Occupational Health: Workplace Chemical Exposure Risk Profile

 Chemicals in the Workplace dashboard

-*An asterisk on this dashboard means there was no data available.
+*An asterisk on this dashboard means there no data were available.
 For example, Crystalline Silica does not have any synonyms, so the tooltip reads: "Crystalline Silica also known as *, which was ranked..."

 Note on these data: OSHA compliance officers often take and analyze samples when monitoring worker exposures to chemical hazards.
 The information in this dashboard is based on the data OSHA collects in the course of those investigations.
 These data do not include ongoing investigations or open citations.
 See the technical notes section (below) to understand how and why data are selected.